Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Related Work

 \section{Related Work}

-The scheduling of mines over long-term horizons (i.e., decades) has been well studied (see \cite{osa08}, \cite{new10}, \cite{ask11JOMS}, \cite{eps12}, \cite{lam14}, \cite{Lamghari2017-xk}, \cite{ZENG2021102274}, and \cite{Fathollahzadeh2021-jo} for reviews). \citet{eps12} present mixed-integer program (MIP) models characterising a variety of long-term scheduling problems.
-Of these, the precedence constrained production scheduling problem (PCPSP) is most similar to the problem we tackle in this paper.
+The scheduling of mines over long-term horizons (i.e., decades) has been well studied (see \cite{osa08}, \cite{new10}, \cite{ask11JOMS}, \cite{eps12}, \cite{lam14}, \cite{Lamghari2017-xk}, \cite{ZENG2021102274}, and \cite{Fathollahzadeh2021-jo} for reviews). \citet{eps12} present MIP models characterising a variety of long-term scheduling problems.
+Of these, the precedence-constrained production scheduling problem (PCPSP) is most similar to the problem this paper tackles.
 In the PCPSP, blocks are extracted and sent to one of a number of facilities such as processing plants or stockpiles.
-Mining precedences constrain the order in which blocks are extracted, while side constraints can be specified to enforce resource capacities. \ignore{ The PCPSP MIP is reproduced below, with: $\mathcal{B}$ denoting a set of blocks; $\mathcal{A}_b$ a set of blocks that must be extracted before block $b \in \mathcal{B}$ can be accessed; $\mathcal{D}$ a set of facilities; $x_{b t}$ a binary variable defining whether block $b$ is mined in period $t$; $y_{bdt}$ a continuous variable denoting the proportion of block $b$ sent to destination $d$ in period $t$; $\tilde{p}_{bdt}$ the discounted economic value of mining block $b$ in period $t$ and sending it to facility $d$; and $\mathcal{T}$ the set of time periods.
-The PCPSP maximises Net Present Value (NPV), while enforcing mining precedences with Constraint \eqref{pcpsp:pcons}, ensuring that each block is mined only once with Constraints \eqref{pcpsp:mineonce1}--\eqref{pcpsp:mineonce2}, and arbitrary side constraints with Constraint set \eqref{pcpsp:sc}. }
+Mining precedences constrain the order in which blocks are extracted, while side constraints can be specified to enforce resource capacities.

-Numerous approaches have been developed to solve the PCPSP. \citet{cul11} present a sliding time window heuristic (STWH) for solving a variation of the PCPSP, without continuous variables, in which a sequence of integer programs (IPs) are solved.
-In each IP, the full set of problem constraints are enforced in a window of $w$ periods, initially spanning periods $1$ to $w$.
+Many approaches have been developed to solve the PCPSP. \citet{cul11} present a sliding windows heuristic for solving a variation of the problem in which a sequence of integer programs are solved.
+For each solve, all problem constraints are enforced in a window spanning the first few periods of the horizon.
 A Lagrangian relaxation of the model is enforced outside of this window.
-The solution to this IP is used to fix the activities of period 1, after which the window slides forward by one period.
-The decision variables of the subsequent IP are fixed for period 1, subject to all problem constraints in the $w$ periods in the window, and a relaxation of the model thereafter.
-The STWH terminates once the last period in the horizon is scheduled.
+The resulting solution is used to fix the activities of the first period, after which the window slides forward by one period.
+The decision variables in subsequent solves are fixed for the first period, subject to all problem constraints in the periods covered by the window, and a relaxation of the model thereafter.
+The heuristic terminates once the last period in the horizon is scheduled.
+The sliding windows heuristic used in this paper is modelled on the work of \citet{cul11}, \citet{doi:10.1287/inte.2014.0737}, and \citet{o2015optimization}.

-Our sliding windows heuristic, described in Section \ref{sec:Recovery}, is modelled on the work of \citet{cul11}.
-We consider both continuous and integer variables, however, and multiple destinations for extracted material.
-For each window, we include a varying number of additional relaxed time periods, rather than a relaxation of the remainder of the planning horizon.